ahlatimer/ca_ching/SPEC.md

 If the field is sorted, it must respond to `to_f` and return a reasonable response (e.g., even though a string will respond to `to_f`, it will return `0.0` if it is not a number).

+By default, indexes are ordered by the primary key.

 ### Composite keys and queries against multiple fields